vvanwedd/heritagevisualisation/source/index.rst

 For an overview of the 3D scanning technologies making these kinds of recordings possible, ie. RTI, PLD, PTM, look at the :ref:`technologies:Technologies`.

-Finally, on the :ref:`background:Background material` page, you can read about topics like color, multispectral imaging and long term preservation.
+Finally, on the :ref:`backgroundmaterial:Background material` page, you can read about topics like color, multispectral imaging and long term preservation.

 .. toctree::
    :caption: Contents: